You are here

 Living Language: Science and Society

 Through the course, students will lead their own exploration of language as it applies to all domains of human life, from the creation and acquisition of spoken language to writing systems, texts of all kinds, arts, culture, science, and technology.
-Student reflections include both individual written and oral work, small group discussion and constructive critique of one another's work, as well as in-class assignments where students will work in interdisciplinary groups to address specific questions of problems.
+Student reflections include both individual written and oral work, small group discussions, and constructive critique of one another's work, as well as assignments in which students work in interdisciplinary groups to address specific questions of problems.
 Please note, this course is available for transfer credit to UBCO students.
 Read more in this info sheet.

 Upon completion of this course, students will be able to: